Greek royal family: History

-On 4 August 1936, the king endorsed the establishment of a government led by veteran army officer Ioannis Metaxas.
+Less that a year later, on 4 August 1936, George II endorsed the establishment of a quasi-fascist dictatorship led by veteran army officer Ioannis Metaxas.

 George II followed the Greek government in exile after the German invasion of Greece in 1941 and returned to Greece in 1946, after a referendum that resulted in the maintaining of the constitutional monarchy.
 He died in 1947 and was succeeded by his brother Paul.
 The new king reigned from the time of Greek civil war until his death in 1964, and was succeeded by his son, Constantine II.

 Downfall

 On 21 April 1967, the elected government of Greece was overthrown by a group of middle-ranking army officers led by Colonel Georgios Papadopoulos, and a military dictatorship was established.
 The military junta formed a new government sworn in by Constantine II.
 On 13 December 1967, the king launched a counter-coup that failed and he, together with his family, fled to Rome and soon after to London.

 The dictatorship nominally retained the monarchy but on 1 June 1973, Constantine II was declared "deposed," and Papadopoulos appointed himself "President of the Republic".
 Some two months later, on 29 July 1973, the military regime held a referendum, the official result of which confirmed, according to the junta, the abolition of the monarchy.

 After July 1974, the dictatorship fell.
 The military handed power over to Konstantinos Karamanlis, a conservative politician who had been prime minister in the 1950s and early 60s.
 Karamanlis formed a "government of national unity" and held a constitutional referendum on 8 December 1974.
-The voters confirmed the abolition of the monarchy by a vote of 69% to 31% and the establishment of a parliamentary democracy in Greece.
+The voters confirmed the abolition of the monarchy by a vote of 69% to 31% and the establishment of a republican parliamentary democracy in Greece.
+Later the upper house of parliament was abolished as well as freedom from prosecution for members of parliament.